Convert Job

 After confirming the Job Conversion, a New Job page will appear with the following changes:

-• Any Payments on the Job are erased (note: any synced Payments from the original Job should be deleted manually in Quickbooks)
+*Note: Any synced Payments from the original Job should be deleted manually in Quickbooks

-• All Visit Stages (including Rejected) will revert back to Proposed or Active, matching the stage selected for the new job except Approved Visits.
+• All Visit Stages (including Rejected) will revert back to Proposed or Active, matching the stage selected for the new Job except Approved Visits.
 Approved Visits will remain in the Approved stage.

 Completing the Conversion